Leonhcp/calindra-desafio/README.md

 ## Running the tests

-Start the aplication, open Postman, or equivalent program, and put the URL GET"http://localhost:3000/geoloc".
+Start the aplication, open Postman( or equivalent program) and put the URL GET"http://localhost:3000/geoloc".

 Set Body to raw JSON and send an Array with all the adresses that will be sought in the following format.